khushnaidu/Thesisaurus/README.md

 ### Phase 2: Tools

-The LLM doesn't query data directly - it calls tools.
+The LLM doesn't query data directly, it calls tools.
 This is cleaner and lets us control exactly what the model can access.

 **Database Tool**: Wraps SQLite queries.
 Has functions like `get_all_datasets()`, `get_all_vision_models()`, `get_papers_by_year()`, etc. When someone asks "what datasets are used," we don't need semantic search - just query the DB directly.
 Way faster and more accurate for structured lookups.